 You need to drink plenty of water during pregnancy.
-Water is essential to you and your baby because of your increased blood volume and #baby ’s amniotic fluid.
+Water is essential to you and your baby because of your increased blood volume and Your Child’s amniotic fluid.

 If you’re 35 or older or if you have a family history of genetic conditions, it’s time to consider doing a genetic screening.
 It is usually done between 10 and 14 weeks of pregnancy.
 The test can be done at the same time as the dating scan.